 - Value1…ValueN: Please specify the values that you want to update.

 - Condition: Here we have to provide the filters or conditions.
 If the condition is TRUE then only UPDATE Statement will update the records.

-In this article, we will show you, How to write UPDATE statement in SQL Server.
 From the below screenshot you can observe that We have [SQL Update] table in [SQL Tutorial] and it holds 14 records.

 Here, we are going to perform the different types of update operations on this table

 In this example, We are going to update the Yearly Income of all the Employees in [SQL Update] Table.

 -- Example for SQL Server Update Statement UPDATE [SQL Update] SET [YearlyIncome] = 100000

 Above query will update the yearly income of all the Employees to 100000